-Taylor’s non-controversial persona is precisely the controversy.
+Taylor’s non-controversial persona was the controversy.
 Many among those who have stretched out in JT's comfortable, musical hammock have likely never considered his powers to alienate those whose ears habitually crave the slightest dose of aggression and confrontation.
-While his immense popularity and poster boy status for what Life magazine called the “un-radical young” ran counter to the musical experimentation and political activism that characterized the late ‘60s, it was the vehemently apolitical early '70s heavy rock crowd that hated him loudest.
+While his immense popularity and poster boy status for what Life magazine called the “un-radical young” ran counter to the musical experimentation and political activism that characterized the late sixties, it was the vehemently apolitical early seventies heavy rock crowd that hated him loudest.

-For these folks, enfant terrible rock critic Lester Bangs was as much of a spokesperson as was an artist - through example - such as Alice Cooper, and one needed to look no further for proof than Bangs's 1971 essay, “James Taylor Marked for Death.”
+Rock critic Lester Bangs voiced their thoughts in his 1971 article, “James Taylor Marked for Death.”
 This is where he fantasized about twisting a broken bottle into JT’s guts as payback for the “bardic auteur crap” the singer-songwriter epitomized.
 “By the end of the decade it had become obvious that perhaps the one constant of our variegated and strung-out peer groups was a pervasive sense of self-consciousness,” wrote Bangs in that same essay. “[It was] as if all of this meant something greater than that we were kids who liked rock 'n' roll and came out to have a good time.”

-Bangs’s notorious words, though, have overshadowed the extent to which Taylor first made his mark as something quite different from what the ‘60s generation, for whom the term "singer-songwriter" did not yet exist, was accustomed to.
-He was different enough, in fact, to grace the cover of Time magazine as a symbol of the “new rock.”
-At the Cactus that night, I was interested to hear KUT’s Jay Trachtenberg talking about a seemingly nationwide sigh of exhaustion one could sense in post-Kent State America.
+Bangs’s notorious words, though, have overshadowed how different Taylor seemed to the sixties generation, for whom the term "singer-songwriter" did not yet exist.
+He was different enough to grace the cover of Time magazine as a symbol of the “new rock.”
+At the Cactus that night, KUT’s Jay Trachtenberg talked about a seemingly nationwide sigh of exhaustion one could sense in post-Kent State America.
 To the irritation of musical adventurers like Jay, the mellow sounds of Sweet Baby James and its ilk oozed out of college dorm rooms all at once.
-This makes sense, in retrospect.
 With his soothing musicality offset by a history of mental illness and drug abuse, Taylor embodied a widespread, broken-hearted pause for personal reflection.

-David Browne’s Fire and Rain, which came out on Da Capo the same month as my Early ‘70s Radio, captures this aspect of Taylor’s quintessentially early-‘70s appeal quite wonderfully.
-(I admit to a special thrill in discovering that a publication that corroborates elements of my own book’s subject came out right at the same time.)
-Browne zeroes in on the musical and cultural interweavings of the Beatles, Simon and Garfunkel, Crosby, Stills, Nash and Young, and James Taylor as vivid signposts for changing times.
-The book's overarching thread is the dismantling of a ‘60s “get together” ethos at the seemingly irresistible onset of the “me generation,” so called by Tom Wolfe only because it was true.
+David Browne’s Fire and Rain, which came out on Da Capo the same month as my Early ‘70s Radio, captures this aspect of Taylor’s appeal.
+Browne zeroes in on the musical and cultural interlacings of the Beatles, Simon and Garfunkel, Crosby, Stills, Nash and Young, and James Taylor as vivid signposts for changing times.
+The book's overarching thread is the dismantling of a sixties “get together” ethos at the seemingly irresistible onset of the “me generation,” so called by Tom Wolfe only because it was true.